| |

 been started by someone who struggles to calculate a tip after a

+meal but has an ear for good music.
 To that end, many people who run music businesses don't require

 degrees from the people they hire.
 What really wows them is

+experience.
 There are some instances in which you do need a degree to get a

 job in the music industry.
 Of course you will need to go to law